 Washing your face

-Avoid using harsh soaps or exfolliants.
+Avoid using harsh soaps or exfoliants.
 Use a mild bland soap, or any suitable soap free cleansers.

-Tell you doctor if you notice any of the following and they continue to worry you:
+Tell your doctor if you notice any of the following and they continue to worry you:

-Tell you doctor immediately if you experience any of the following as you may need urgent medical care:
+Tell your doctor immediately if you experience any of the following as you may need urgent medical care:

-Return any unused or expired medicine to your pharmacist, or ask them how to dispose it off.
+Return any unused or expired medicine to your pharmacist, or ask them how to dispose of it.
 Do not keep any outdated medicine, or medicine no longer needed.
 Keep any discarded medicine out of the reach of children or pets.

-ReTrieve Cream is a smooth pale yellow cream packed in a 50g metal tube and an outer carton.
+RETRIEVE CREAM is a smooth off-white to pale yellow cream contained in a metal tube with an outer carton and is available in the following pack sizes: